affinitylicensing/affinity-api-docs/docs/webhooks.md

 This signature is a SHA256 HMAC signature of the raw request body and the "Webhook Signature Key" listed in the API tab of your [account profile](https://affinity-gateway.local/profile/edit).

+## Triggering test webhook events

+When working with the test environment ("stage"), you can trigger automatic design review and webhook events by submitting the design with a special title.
+[See here for details](testing-design-phases.md).

 ## Event Types

 | Event name | Description |